School of Arts and Sciences

 -Exercise Science

-Hospitality and Tourism Management (BS)
+Hospitality, Tourism, and Event Management (BS)

 -General Management